jet/equinox/README.md

     $env:EQUINOX_COSMOS_COLLECTION="equinox-test"
     ```

-2.use the `eqx` tool to initialize the database and/or collection (using preceding env vars)
+2. use the `eqx` tool to initialize the database and/or collection (using preceding env vars)

     ```powershell
     dotnet tool install Equinox.Tool -g